lambda-build-week-sleep-tracker/BE-Sleep-Tracker/README.md

 ## PUT /api/sleep/:id

-Edits the recored matching the `params: id`
+Edits the record matching the `params: id`

 **Expected Parameter:** The id of the sleep object